jyhrehjohnson/fossilsdb1/README.md

 -Once you load the project into PyCharm click the green arrow at the top to Run

-Once you run the server, you should see
+After you run the server, you should see

 System check identified no issues (0 silenced).
 December 02, 2021 - 19:26:37